 Refraction – Ocean State Citizens

-On June 21st, L’Aventure du Sucre will reveal its new temporary exhibition.
+Since June 21st, L’Aventure du Sucre reveals its new temporary exhibition.
 The museum started from a simple fact, as Edwige Gufflet, managing director, says: “The future of the human species can’t go without healthy oceans.
 Beyond the food they provide, they play multiple roles which are essentials to the next generations’ survival.
 They are the blue lung of the planet: they produce more than half of the oxygen we breathe, they clean up the atmosphere and regulate the climate at a global scale.
 They also constitute key resource wells: energy, scarce materials… The ocean is full of hidden treasures, and we only know a tiny part of it!”

 The seas and oceans around the planet are home to various ecosystems: from coral reefs to seagrass lands, including mangroves and abyssal plains, underwater worlds are multiple and very different!

 Vassen Kauppaymuthoo, Oceanographer and Environmental Engineer says: "The Republic of Mauritius is considered as an Ocean State, with all its small islands and vast oceanic areas expanding over nearly 2.3 million square kilometres, more than four times the size of France.
 These vast areas constitute a unique environmental asset for Mauritians for present and future generations, and they need to be protected.
 We need to change our perspective from Islanders to ocean state citizens and the work of Joshila will steer us towards this new vision for our country"

 However, these ecosystems and the countless living beings they shelter are threatened by human activities.
 Many vegetal and animal species, which contribute to its marine biodiversity richness, are endangered and will not survive if our practices do not change.
 Their future rely on our immediate reaction, and on the youth’s education.